RomanSlack/RomanSlack/README.md

 ## "Experience"

-Chief agent-wrangler at SimuVerse, deploying LLMs into Unity-based alternate realities.
+Chief agent creator at SimuVerse, deploying LLMs into Unity-based alternate realities.
-Lead AI engineer at Levangie Labs — built it, scaled it, then learned the startup laws of thermodynamics.
+Former Lead AI engineer at Levangie Labs — built it, scaled it, then learned the startup laws of thermodynamics.
 Current cognitive illusionist at the AFRL Information Directorate.
-Project manager of RIT AI Club; translator of chaos into ChatGPT wrapper workflows.
+Project manager of RIT AI Club;

 ---

 ## Currently Learning

 - High-fidelity multiverse interpolation
-- Quantized delusion synthesis
+- Quantized algorithmic synthesis
 - Regression-based disillusionment
-- Aura coding (vibe coding is for interns)
+- Aura coding (vibe coding is obsolete)
-- C++++ and Python 2
+- C+++ and Python 2

 ---